Wednesday, September 23, 2020

 14.

 After getting a few dozen words to fill the CVCV chart, you can move on to other words shapes.
-For example, you could try CV or CVCVCV words.
+For example, you could try CV or CVCVCV or CVC words.
 You can also move on to words of other categories (e.g., verbs).
 Lastly, you can start to transcribe the tones of words in phrases and sentences.

 15.